ckeditor/ckeditor4-docs/docs/guide/dev/installation/README.md

 Additionally, you can click the Toolbar Configurator button on the editor sample page to open a handy tool that will let you {@link features/toolbar/README adjust the toolbar} to your needs.

-## Adding CKEditor to Your Page
+## Adding CKEditor 4 to Your Page

-If the sample works correctly, you are ready to build your own site with CKEditor included.
+If the sample works correctly, you are ready to build your own site with CKEditor 4 included.

 To start, create a simple HTML page with a `<textarea>` element in it.
 You will then need to do two things:

 1. Include the `<script>` element loading CKEditor 4 in your page.
-2. Use the {@linkapi CKEDITOR#replace `CKEDITOR.replace()`} method to replace the existing `<textarea>` element with CKEditor.
+2. Use the {@linkapi CKEDITOR#replace `CKEDITOR.replace()`} method to replace the existing `<textarea>` element with CKEditor 4.

 See the following example: